Nick & Nancy Newlywed: The Power of the Pension Protection Act

 • Nick & Nancy, both are age 65

-• Recently married (2nd marriage each)
+• Recently married (Second marriage for each)

 • Both have assets and plan to retire this year.